Ginny Estupinian PhD, ABPP

 Simple behavioral changes can create meaningful boundaries:

-Turn off push notifications: These constant alerts keep you in a state of reactivity rather than intentionality, triggering emotional responses repeatedly throughout the day.
+Turn off push notifications: These constant alerts keep you in a reactive state rather than an intentional one, triggering emotional responses repeatedly throughout the day.

 Consider a burner phone strategy: One technique to help manage checking our phones is to purchase an old-style burner phone for the workday.
-The i a is at you use it only for calls during work hours and switch back to your smartphone in the evening.
-With n acces to apps and limited internet access, your urgency and anxiety dissolved.
+I use it only for calls during work hours and switch back to my smartphone in the evening.
+With no access to apps and limited internet access, your urgency and anxiety dissolved.

-Carve out specific times for news and social media: Rather than checking throughout the day, designate one or two specific times, perhaps morning and evening, for catching up.
-Rebecc Green aum, coauthor of the Rutgers study, recommends treating social media like the smoke break of the 1980s: “Get up from your desk, go elsewhere, and devote a limited amount of time.”
+Carve out specific times for news and social media: Rather than checking throughout the day, designate one or two specific times, perhaps in the morning and evening, to catch up.
+Rebecca Greenbaum, coauthor of the Rutgers study, recommends treating social media like the smoke break of the 1980s: “Get up from your desk, go elsewhere, and devote a limited amount of time.”
 This approach avoids the mindless, automatic scroll.

 Establish news-free zones: designate specific times or spaces, such as meals, the first hour of work, or your bedroom, as news-free.